Haufe-Lexware/docker-style-guide/docker_development_environment.md

 Reusing Docker packages - images - enables you to develop applications without lots of setup overhead, and being able to string multiple Docker images together to create a full-blown application environment with just one configuration file is definitely an advantage for you as a developer.

-Theoretically, these images don't even have to be of the same technology stack to interperate with each other and, realistically, Docker images can run in any environment where you can install docker.
+Theoretically, these images don't even have to be of the same technology stack to interoperate with each other and, realistically, Docker images can run in any environment where you can install docker.
 If you have read up to now, you shouldn't have to be asking yourself,"What the hell can Docker do for my development?".
 Now that you can pull and extend images, and compose these images into coordinated services to create applications, you can incorporate Docker into your normal dev workflow by:

 * Packing your software into new Docker images that "contain" a single reusable process - Dockerfile\(s\)
 * Reuse these images and images from others to extend to create composed services - docker-compose.yml